-Many top players participate in the tournament — to battle for the Esports World Cup 2026 (EWC 2026) qualification.
-For the viewers, it’s a great Street Fighter 6 (SF6) esports show and the first big clash after the Alex update.
+Many top players are competing in the tournament for qualification spots at the Esports World Cup 2026 (EWC 2026).
+For viewers, it’s a major Street Fighter 6 esports showcase and the first big clash following the Alex update.

-It’s been only around 10 days since Alex joined the game roster, and we already have a potential chance to see him on a big stage.
-Top competitors rarely take such risks at high-stakes events, but Alex is already a menace in ranked matches, so he can make it to SF6 esports as well.
+It has only been about 10 days since Alex joined the game’s roster, yet there is already a chance he could appear on a big stage.
+Top competitors rarely take such risks at high-stakes events, but Alex is already a strong presence in ranked matches, so he may also show up in Street Fighter 6 esports matches.

 The game itself has changed with the recent update.
 The meta keeps relatively the same balance, but some of the most popular character picks received substantial adjustments.
 DreamHack Birmingham should show how the best SF6 players in the world can adapt in such a short period.